meher-md/Autonomous-Delivery-Robot/README.md

 | **Communication** | `rosbridge_suite` | JSON-based WebSocket bridge for app control |
 | **Video Stream** | `web_video_server` | Low-latency MJPEG streaming over HTTP |
 | **Simulation** | `Gazebo` + `Rviz2` | Physics simulation and visualization |

 ---

+## 🔮 Future Improvements

+We are constantly working to enhance the capabilities of the Autonomous Delivery Robot.
+The following features are planned for future updates to improve performance, adaptability, and user experience.

+### 🛠️ Hardware Upgrades
+*   **Ultrasonic 360° Coverage**: Expanding the sensor array to eliminate blind spots and ensure complete safety in complex environments.
+*   **GPS Module Integration**: Enabling outdoor navigation capabilities to allow the robot to operate between buildings or in open campus areas.
+*   **Real-time Battery Monitoring (BMS)**: Implementing a hardware-based Battery Management System to provide accurate voltage and current readings, replacing the current simulated model for better power management.

+### 🚀 System Extensions
+*   **Multi-Floor Navigation**: Integrating with elevator IoT systems to allow the robot to traverse different floors autonomously.
+*   **Voice Interaction**: Adding advanced Natural Language Processing (NLP) to allow users to interact with the robot via voice commands.
+*   **Cloud Dashboard**: A web-based remote monitoring platform to view robot status, camera feeds, and analytics from anywhere over the internet.

+---